cedricbonhomme/IP-Link/docs/index.rst

 Tutorial
 ========

-This section explains how to generate the different visializations.
+This section explains how to generate the different visualizations.

 .. toctree::
     :maxdepth: 2